grzegorzkazulak/rock-queue/README.md

 Following code will let you call the `test` method asynchronously.
 In other words will put it onto the queue and let your worker(s) do the job.
 You can perform async on any AR object just by passing the actual method name as a symbol.
+The QUEUE constant tells RockQueue on which queue the job should be put.
+Without this constant the job will be put on 'default' queue.

 ### Retrieving objects by hand

 	require 'rubygems'